Joint Stiffness and Daily Aches: What Your Body Might Need

 The Role of Inflammation and Recovery

-When recovery is incomplete, joints may feel sore, stiff, or resistant to movement.
-Supporting the body’s ability to regulate inflammation is a key aspect of maintaining long-term joint comfort and mobility.
+The issue is when inflammation becomes excessive or lingers too long.
+At that point, joints may feel sore, stiff, or resistant to normal movement.
+Supporting the body’s ability to recover efficiently is an important part of maintaining long-term mobility and comfort.

 Movement, Nutrition, and Joint Health